 Today, I attempt to put microtransit in the context of the goals that usually motivate transit agencies.
 This is all part of my attempt to figure out what advice I should be giving transit agencies, all of whom are being encouraged to do microtransit pilots.
 Your comments will affect how I think about this, and what I advise transit agencies to do on this issue.

 What is a transit agency trying to do?
 What goals animate its activity and justify its use of public funds?
-Many transportation planning processes that seemed to dodge those questions.
+In my career I’ve watched many planning processes that seemed to dodge those questions.
 Over and over, I watched people try to define goals backward from projects (“what goal will make this cool thing I want look like a good idea?”) rather than forward from things that taxpayers and citizens actually care about.
 My book Human Transit grew from that problem.

 So let’s try working forward from typical transit goals, and see where we end up on the microtransit question.